ux-capture/ux-capture/README.md

 ```

 the can be then collected using RUM beacon or using synthetic testing tool like WebPageTest or [Chrome Developer Tools' Timeline tab](https://twitter.com/igrigorik/status/690636030727159808).

+This is done automatically by the library and no additional instrumentation is necessary

 ## Glossary